- Boxes that go in the cupboard (e.g. cereal, pasta and cracker boxes)

 - Chinese food containers have a very thick layer of plastic on them that does not break down in the recycling or composting process.
 Chinese food containers should be placed in the garbage.

 - Fibers are too short to recycle into new paper products.
 Vendors at farmer's markets who sell eggs often take egg cartons back for reuse.
 Paper egg cartons may be placed in organics recycling carts.

 - Food-Soiled Paper*

 - Oils and grease to not break down in the paper pulping process and require emptying and cleaning of pulping equipment.
-Examples include: napkins, paper plates, parchment or wax paper, paper towels, cardboard from pizza, fast food wrappers and bags, etc. Most of these items may be placed in organics recycling carts.
-Note that lined-paper items (ex. paper plates, to-go containers, fast food wrappers, etc.) must be labeled as certified compostable by the Biodegradable Products Institute or by Cedar Grove Composting to be accepted in the organics recycling program.
+Examples include: napkins, paper plates, parchment or wax paper, paper towels, cardboard from pizza, fast bags, etc. Most of these items may be placed in organics recycling carts.
+Note that lined-paper items (e.g. paper plates, to-go containers, fast food wrappers, etc.) must be labeled as certified compostable by the Biodegradable Products Institute or by Cedar Grove Composting to be accepted in the organics recycling program.

 - Gift wrap with glitter, foil, reflective areas or velvet

 - These are contaminants in the paper recycling process the composting process.

 - Heavily coated with plastic that makes them non-recyclable and non-compostable.

 - Have additives and/or a plastic liner to strengthen paper and are not suitable for recycling or composting.